ninjaframework/ninja/ninja-core/src/site/markdown/documentation/testing.md

         public void testGetAndPostArticleViaJson() throws Exception {

             sayNextSection("Retrieving articles for a user (Json)");

             say("Retrieving all articles of a user is a GET request to " + GET_ARTICLES_URL);

-            ApiResponse apiResponse = makeGetRequest(buildUri(GET_ARTICLES_URL.replace("{username}", "bob@gmail.com")));
+            Response response = sayAndMakeRequest(
+                Request.GET().url(
+                        testServerUrl().path(GET_ARTICLES_URL.replace("{username}", "bob@gmail.com"))));

-            ArticlesDto articlesDto = getGsonWithLongToDateParsing().fromJson(apiResponse.payload, ArticlesDto.class);
+            ArticlesDto articlesDto = response.payloadAs(ArticlesDto.class);

-            assertEqualsAndSay(3, articlesDto.articles.size(), "We get back all 3 articles of that user");
+            sayAndAssertThat("We get back all 3 articles of that user", articlesDto.articles.size(),
+                is(3));

         }

-        @Override
-        protected String getFileName() {
-            return this.getClass().getSimpleName();
     }

-    }
 </pre>

-Doctests will generate html documentation into your target/site/doctest directory.
+Doctests will generate html documentation into your target/site/doctester directory.
 In fact doctests are quite simple. sayNextSection is a headline in a html document. say is a paragraph in a html element.
-And whenever you are calling the doctest browser (eg via makeGetRequest(...)) the whole request, payload and response is nicely documented in the generated html file.
+And whenever you are calling the doctest browser (eg via makeRequest(...)) the whole request, payload and response is nicely documented in the generated html file.

 This is awesome and allows you to test and document at the same time with minimal effort.
-Simply extend NinjaApiDocTest and start...
+Simply extend NinjaDocTester and you are ready to test-drive your application...

-But Doctest is a powerful library.
-Please have a look at http://devbliss.github.io/doctest/ for a much more comprehensive overview.
+But DocTester can do a lot more for you Please have a look at http://www.doctester.org for a much more comprehensive overview.